gamblevore/PicoMsg/README.md

 https://creativecommons.org/licenses/by/4.0/ I chose this licence, for it's strict requirement of attribution, while still being quite permissive.

 ### About
-I created PicoMsg, because I couldn't find anything that fit my needs for a single-header, simple and fast message-passing library.
+PicoMsg is a single-header, thread-safe, simple and fast message-passing library.

-PicoMsg is thread-safe as long as you use the single-producer, single-consumer approach.
-That is, you can make two threads, and one thread can freely talk to the other using PicoMsg, as long as each thread only talks to it's own `PicoComms` object.
+PicoMsg uses the single-producer, single-consumer approach.
 PicoMsg is simpler and smaller than nanomsg and zeromq, at around 450 SLOC.

-PicoMsg uses two threads behind the scenes, to do read and writes.
+PicoMsg uses two threads behind the scenes, to read and write.
 PicoMsg will communicate with sockets across processes.
 But using threads within a process, PicoMsg will use direct memory sharing, which is much faster!

 ### Usage

-Generally, PicoMsg tries very hard to be non-blocking.
-That is, we have a send buffer, a receive buffer, and a message queue!
-Our buffers default: send 1MB, receive 1MB, queue up to 8MB (it grows).
-So if your program is busy sending a lot of data, it probably won't block.
+PicoMsg is almost always non-blocking.
+The default buffer sizes are: Send=1MB, Receive=1MB, Queue <= 8MB (it grows).
+If your program is busy sending a lot of data, it probably won't block.

-The "queue" is added to, automatically everytime a message is completely received.
-The other side probably will be slurping up the data, even if your main thread is busy doing something else.
-However, you can't send messages bigger than your send buffer, or other side's receive buffer.
-So by default, that limits us to 1MB-4 bytes of data, per message.
+The other side, will have a read thread that slurps up all your data.
+One thing to remember, is that you can't send messages bigger than your buffers.
+That limits us to 1MB-4 bytes per message, by default.
+PicoMsg will send and get multiple messages per read/send event, if multiple are available.

-If your main thread is very quickly creating a lot of very small messages, your send buffer could contain (let's say) 1 thousand messages, before our worker-threads see the new data.
-Then PicoMsg will send as many as possible, which might be all 1 thousand!
-So the receiving program could easily have 1 thousand messages placed in it's message-queue at once.
-In fact, this makes PicoMsg much faster than if it were acting like "one in, one out".
-It is designed to be as fast as possible.

-PicoMsg is very open source, so if the default behaviour is not good enough for you, feel free to tweak it!
+PicoMsg is open source.
+If the default behaviour is not good enough for you, feel free to tweak it!
 It shouldn't be hard to make the buffer-size growable if you really need that... or default to lower-sizes if you prefer.

 ### Building